estrategias-adaptativas/transitional-typology/article.md

-Portuguese new towns such as Vila Real de Santo António ([@Fig:vilareal]), on the mouth of the Guadiana river in the Iberian peninsula, exhibit both the persistance of traditional land subdivision patterns and the changes brought about in the concept of 'rational' planning.
+Portuguese new towns such as Vila Real de Santo António ([@Fig:vilareal]), on the mouth of the Guadiana river in the Iberian peninsula, exhibit both the persistence of traditional land subdivision patterns and the changes brought about in the concept of 'rational' planning.
 Vila Real de Santo António, founded in 1773, is laid out around a single central square on which both the town hall and the